Visit our keyboard shortcuts docs for details

 Among the earliest organisms to evolve on Earth were microorganisms whose descendants are found today in extreme high-temperature, and in some cases acidic, environments, such as those in Yellowstone.
 Their history exhibits principles of ecology and ways in which geologic processes might have influenced biological evolution.

 Other life forms—the Archaea—predated wise, and the red and yellow tinges of the algae Cyanobacteria and other photosynthesizers.
-Archaea can live in the hottest, most acidic conditions in Yellowstone; their relatives are considered among the very earliest life forms on Earth.
+Archaea combine with the weird whiteness of the sinter can live in the hottest, most acidic conditions in and the varied blue and green of the hot water Yellowstone; their relatives are considered among the to form a scene that is, without doubt, one of very earliest life forms on Earth.

 Yellowstone’s thermophiles and their environments provide a living laboratory for scientists, who continue to explore these extraordinary organisms.
 Researchers know that many mysteries of Yellowstone’s extreme environments remain to be revealed.

 Regardless of scientific advances, visitors and explorers in Yellowstone can still relate to something else Weed wrote about Yellowstone, more than a century ago:

 The vegetation of the acid waters is seldom a conspicuous feature of the springs.
 But in the alkaline waters that characterize the geyser basins, and in the carbonated, calcareous waters of the Mammoth Hot Springs, the case is otherwise, and the red and yellow tinges of the algae combine with the weird whiteness of the sinter and the varied blue and green of the hot water to form a scene that is, without doubt, one of the most beautiful as well as one of the strangest sights in the world.